I admit it: I have “Toddler Brain.”

 (Editor’s Note: Moms often complain of Pregnancy Brain, a similar condition caused by the stress, uncomfortableness and raging hormones that come with carrying an unborn child in their womb.
 Baby and Toddler Brain, however, don’t discriminate by gender and affect dads and moms.)

-My case has been happening for awhile.
+My case has been happening for a while.
 In fact, I fear it’s getting worse.
-A couple weeks ago I told my wife, Shannon, that I would log her in for her flight home.
+A couple of weeks ago I told my wife, Shannon, that I would log her in for her flight home.
 I forgot.
 This morning the boys and I went to Target … and 45 minutes in the store were wasted because again, I didn’t have my wallet on me.